Chiloé Archipelago: Mythology

 Chiloé has a rich folklore, with many mythological animals and spirits such as the Caleuche, the Trauco, the Pincoya and the Invunche.
 Chilota mythology is based on a mixture of indigenous religions, (the Chonos and Huilliches), that live in the Archipelago of Chiloé, and the legends and superstitions brought by the Spanish Conquistadores.
 In 1567, the process of conquest in Chiloé by the conquistadors brought forth the fusion of elements that would form a separate mythology.
 Chilota mythology flourished, isolated from other beliefs and myths in mainland Chile, due to the separation of the archipelago from the rest of the Spanish occupation in Chile, and the Mapuches occupation or destruction of all the Spanish settlements between the Bío-Bío River and the Chacao channel following the disaster of Curalaba in 1598.

 According to Chilotan mythology, the origin of the archipelago lies in a fierce battle between two serpents, Ten Ten-Vilu (ten, "earth", vilu, "snake") and Coi Coi-Vilu (Co, "water", vilu, "snake").

-Demographics and economy
+Demographics

-The population of the province with its ten municipalities according to the 2002 census was 154,775; of this, 44% lived in rural areas, according to the National Statistics Institute (INE).
+The population of the province according to the 2002 census was 154,775; of this, 44% lived in rural areas, according to the National Statistics Institute (INE).
 Chiloé's people are known as Chilotes.

-The population descends mainly from the mixture between the natives (Huilliches, Cuncos, Payos and Chonos) and the Spanish colonizers, with later contributions of Chileans from other regions and a few foreigners (e.g.: Germans and Croats).
-During the colonial era, there were Indian towns (Queilen, Chonchi, Tenaún), Spanish towns (Chacao and Quenac) and other mixed towns (Castro, Dalcahue, etc.), with which the proportion of each ethnic group had local variation.
+The population descends mainly from the mixture of natives (Huilliches, Cuncos, Payos and Chonos) and the Spanish, with later contributions of Chileans from other regions and a few Europeans (e.g., Germans and Croats).
+During the colonial era, Indian towns (Queilen, Chonchi, Tenaún), Spanish towns (Chacao and Quenac) and other mixed towns (Castro, Dalcahue, etc.) were all peresent.

+Economy

 Salmon aquaculture, tourism, agriculture and timber are the mainstays of the island economy.
+Some 1,400 salmon farms are spread among the islands.